flucoma/flucoma-docs/README.md

-Generate JSON files of parameters from FluCoMa fluid_decomposition objects
+Generate JSON files of parameters from [Fluid Corpus Manipulation Library](https://github.com/flucoma/flucoma-core) objects

 This is quick and dirty, so don't be surprised at weirdness.